By Alyse Bacine

 These early attachment patterns don't simply disappear as you age—they become the unconscious template for approaching all significant relationships.
 Understanding your attachment style provides crucial insight into how abandonment fears manifest in adulthood.

-Signs You Have Abandonment Issues
+Signs of Abandonment Issues

 How do you know if you have abandonment issues?
 The signs often appear in your emotional responses and relationship behaviors.
 While everyone experiences insecurity occasionally, people with abandonment issues show consistent patterns that significantly impact their lives.